GUINOBAN/AdvComProg_Project/README.md

 ##
 ### :busts_in_silhouette: Team
 The following individuals will be working on this project:
-:fu: BARICAN, John Andrei A.
+:chicken: BARICAN, John Andrei A.
 :bear: GENIL, Gemma Rose L.
 :pig: GUINOBAN, Glenn M.
 :shipit: LALONGISIP, Darlyne Grace M.